 There are a few models of PowerBlock dumbbells available, with the most basic being the PowerBlock Sport.
 PowerBlock Elite is the mid-range model, which I have used most, and then there is the PowerBlock Pro.

-The differences between the Elite, Sport, and Pro dumbbells are down to the min and max weight range as well as increments.
+The differences between the Elite, Sport, and Pro dumbbells are down to the min and max weight ranges as well as weight increments.
 With the adjustment system on all of them having the same design, you’d be able to switch between using any of them pretty quickly.

-Also note, PowerBlock dumbbell comes with a warranty of 5 years, which is better in comparison to the Bowflex dumbbells.
+Also note, PowerBlock dumbbell comes with a warranty of 5 years, which is better in comparison to Bowflex.

 - The weight range for the PowerBlock Elite model is 5 to 50 pounds